Front gardens on the front line

 - Watch this great video Car parking in front gardens.
 Some negative consequences and potential remedies.

-At CPRE London we are working with the Ealing Front Garden Project and others to promote de-paving and re-greening of front gardens.
+At CPRE London we are working with the Ealing Front Gardens Project and others to promote de-paving and re-greening of front gardens.
 Our project aims to:

 - Promote householder action via community groups by supporting those groups via a Front Gardens Network (see more below)